laurafdeza/dpbe_l2_pre_registration/README.md

 ### Existing Data (required)

-**Preregistration is designed to make clear the distinction between confirmatory tests, specified prior to seeing the data, and exploratory analyses conducted after observing the data.
-Therefore, creating a research plan in which existing data will be used presents unique challenges.
-Please select the description that best describes your situation.
-Please see https://cos.io/prereg for more information.**

 - Registration prior to creation of data
-- Registration prior to any human observation of the data
-- Registration prior to accessing the data
-- Registration prior to analysis of the data
-- Registration following analysis of the data

 Pre-registration is occurring before data collection for the intended research.
 No previous existing data will be analyzed.
 This research will be confirmatory.
 The studies taken as reference are discussed right below.

 Gonzales and Lotto (2013) cued their early Spanish-English bilinguals perceptually and conceptually in a forced-choice task in which participants had to select whether the pseudo-word containing a sound from the /b/ or /p/ continuum they were hearing was Spanish or English.
 Gonzales et al. (2019) cued their Spanish-English and French-English bilingual participants only conceptually.
 In both studies, findings suggest that participants adjusted their phonemic identification boundary according to the language context.
 Casillas and Simonet (2018) expanded the population by adding beginner and proficient L2 speakers.
 These participants were cued perceptually.
 They found that late bilingual speakers also show evidence of the double phonemic boundary effect, although this effect was more pronounced in more advanced late bilingual speakers.

-### Explanation of existing data (optional)

-**If you indicate that you will be using some data that already exist in this study, please describe the steps you have taken to assure that you are unaware of any patterns or summary statistics in the data.
-This may include an explanation of how access to the data has been limited, who has observed the data, or how you have avoided observing any analysis of the specific data you will use in your study.**

 ### Sample size (required)